Foundations of a theory of quantum gravity

 and this \emph{entire} expression is Hermitian, although the separate parts are not.
-So, there is more freedom on Nevanlinna spaces than in Hilbert space as expected, but it is nice to see that this also explicitly shows up at this level. \\* \\* We now investigate the question of statistics, that is we demand Minkowski causality, Poincar\'e invariance and some assumption regarding the construction of tensor products and derive the possible statistics from there.
-In other words, we generalize the work done in the footnotes of chapter $5$ to the context of Clifford-Nevanlinna modules.
-We assume the same tactics as before; we reason directly in terms of creation annihilation operators and a Fock vacuum and go as far as possible.
-We will again not treat this problem in the utmost generality because of reasons explained in the next chapter as well as chapter 10.
-For example, we shall assume particles not to mix with copies of the same species (which is possible in principle); neither will I allow for different modes to ``interact'' in the fundamental relations mixing the creation and annihilation operators (which would be impossible by the way for massless particles since the little group is not compact in that case).
-All these would be \emph{a priori} genuine possibilities for massive particles, but I feel they are not very physical to say the least.
-So, we write down that where $\alpha$ and $\beta$ are real \emph{Clifford} numbers, in either $\widetilde{\alpha} = \alpha$ and $\widetilde{\beta} = \beta$.
-The construction is rather similar to the preceding one and as before we work with a family of bases $(e^i_x)_{i \in I, x \in \mathcal{N}}$ where $I$ is an index set and $\mathcal{N}$ a snet.
-The only difference now is that we construct bi-modules \\* \\* Finally, we concern ourselves about possible probability interpretations which are much more complicated -for several reasons we shall elaborate upon in the next chapter- than the standard Born rule.
+How this result generalizes to our definition of infinite dimensional Nevanlinna spaces and Clifford-Nevanlinna modules is open for future investigation.
+In the remainder of the book, we merely investigate the implications of a unitary potential generated by Hermitian operators. \\* \\* We now make a few comments on the questions of statistics: that is, assuming spin-statistics, Poincar\'e covariance and a well defined tensor product, we derive the consequences.
+In other words, one should generalize the work done in chapter five to the context of Clifford-Nevanlinna modules.
+The first thing to do is to treat representation theory of the Poincar\'e group in terms of right linear unitary operators on infinite dimensional Clifford-Nevanlinna modules; this determines the one particle states and appropriate quantum numbers for the creation and annihilation operators.
+Second, given the results of chapters eight and eleven, we must allow for particle operators to mix with copies of the same species; likewise, it might be possible for different modes to ``interact'' in the fundamental relations mixing the creation and annihilation operators (which would be impossible by the way for massless particles since the little group is not compact in that case).
+These are all genuine possibilities which need to be studied.
+Finally, we comment upon the issue of the probability interpretation, which is more elaborate than the standard Born rule.